 Applicants should submit the following documents through ERAS:

 - 3 letters of recommendation, including one from current Residency Program Director

 - Official medical school transcript

-- ECFMG status report (international medical graduates only)
+- ECFMG certification report (international medical graduates only)

 International Medical Graduates: